DiscordOpenSource/autoembed/README.md

-# message-to-embed
+# AutoEmbed
-Simple bot that transfers all discord messages into embeds
+Simple bot that transfers all discord messages into nice little embeds.

 ## Steps
 1. Download the zip file